jensarps/decoupled-input/README.md

 ~~~

 The reason for this is simple as well: when a user presses a button -- no matter how quick -- the time this takes will almost certainly cover multiple render loops.
 So if you don't reset yourself, your toggle logic will be executed over and over again, in every loop -- until the user releases the button.

+##Gamepad support

+The Gamepad API still is highly experimental.
+However, the fly example uses gamepad bindings and works fine with my setup: An Xbox 360 wired controller on Mac OSX Lion.
+Axis and button mappings are probably different for other controllers.
+If you encounter any issues with your gamepad, or have any observations or insights to share, don't hesitate to file a bug in the issue tracker.

 ##Dependecies